 The evaluator created a Detailed Test Report (DTR) to address all aspects of this requirement.
 The DTR discusses the test configuration, test cases, expected results, and test results.
-The test configuration consisted of the following TOE platforms along with supporting products:
+The test configuration consisted of the TOE along with supporting software and products.